Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-Your deity grants the gift of grace to a creature, allowing them to move freely over the battlefield.
-Select a creature within range; until the end of their next turn, they cannot be the target of attacks of opportunity.
+Spirits of death surround your ally, granting them their protection as they walk through the land of death.
+Select a creature within range.
+They gain 6 + Presence absorption and are resistant to air damage for the duration of this effect.

-### Gift of Grace - Miracle
+### Blessing of Passage - Miracle

 <div class="tight">